 Kevin holds a bachelor's degree in Economics and Entrepreneurial Management from the Wharton School of Business at the University of Pennsylvania.
 He has also completed coursework towards a master's degree in Computer Science at the University of California, Los Angeles.

-Publications include the critically acclaimed book: "XML: Visual QuickStart Guide (2nd Edition)," published in December, 2008 by Peachpit Press.
+Publications include the critically acclaimed book: "XML: Visual QuickStart Guide (2nd Edition)," published by Peachpit Press.
 He is also an author on IBM developerWorks, focusing on open-source technology applications.